SARAH L. RYLEY Investigative & Data Journalist

 The New School, part-time lecturer | New York, Jan.
 2016 – May 2016

-Taught an investigative reporting lab class, funded by a Knight Foundation grant, for a WNYC project on the judicial selection process.
+Taught an investigative reporting lab class for a WNYC project on the judicial selection process.

 Wayne State University | Detroit, Journalism, B.A.

 Interned at the Detroit News, Oakland Press and Brooklyn Daily Eagle.
 I was offered full-time jobs at The News and the Eagle.
-I also served as editor-in-chief, managing editor and opinions editor for the student daily and was awarded a journalism scholarship.
+I also served as editor-in-chief, managing editor and opinions editor for the student-run daily newspaper and was awarded a journalism scholarship.
 Named a distinguished alumna in 2018.

 Michigan State University | Lansing, Mich., Environmental Policy